If you are considering submitting an application to Iowa, the deadline for Fall 2023 admissions is May 1 and the fee for the application costs $40.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students wishing to start in the Fall, the deadline to apply is July 15.
+For transfer students wishing to start in the fall, the deadline to apply is July 15.
+Transfer applications are processed on a on a rolling basis as they are received.

 Can I defer my acceptance to Iowa?